 Product Information Management (PIM) vs Master Data Management (MDM)

-High-quality, core information which is essential to all business processes and is used on a daily-basis by different applications across the entire company is often called master data.
-To manage this master data in the most efficient way, companies had to create a smart framework of technologies and processes with a central repository.
+High-quality, core information essential to all business processes and used by different applications across the entire company is often called its master data.
+To manage this master data in the most efficient way, companies need to create a smart framework of technologies and processes with a central repository.
 And this framework is better known as Master Data Management.

 For Master Data Management the main focus is to establish one source of data that is used around the organization.
-But Master Data Management is not just about the product information as this concept goes far beyond the realms of IT, Sales or Marketing department.
-It’s a cross-organizational effort to gather, manage and distribute data in the most efficient way possible.
+But Master Data Management is not just about product information.
+MDM goes far beyond the realms of IT, Sales, or Marketing department.
+It’s a cross-organizational effort to gather, manage, and distribute data in the most efficient way possible.
 In this perspective, it’s fair to say that PIM is a subset of MDM.

 Product Information Management (PIM) vs Product Content Management (PCM)